Skip to main content

 GINA ensures that this predictive data cannot be used to make employment decisions.
 When a wellness program invites your spouse to participate, for instance, GINA places strict limits on how that information can be solicited and used, safeguarding your entire family’s genetic privacy.

 Both statutes work in concert to create a space where you can engage with wellness initiatives designed to promote health and prevent disease without fear.
 They mandate that any health information collected must be kept confidential and can only be presented to your employer in an aggregated, anonymized format.
-This ensures that your individual remains private, preventing it from being used to shift insurance costs or for any purpose other than supporting your well-being.
+This ensures that your individual health data remains private, preventing it from being used to shift insurance costs or for any purpose other than supporting your well-being.

 What Are the Core Protections for Employees?